bcgov/platform-developer-docs/src/docs/training-and-learning/rocky-guide.md

 # Platform Services GenAI chatbot: Rocky

-🎉 Hi!
+Hi!
 I’m Rocky from the Platform Services team, your friendly AI assistant in Rocket.Chat! 🤖✨ I’m here to help with the OpenShift platform and its related shared services.
 I’ve been trained using knowledge from these sources:
 - [B.C.
 Government Private Cloud Private Cloud website](http://digital.gov.bc.ca/cloud/services/private)
 - [Private cloud technical documentation website](https://developer.gov.bc.ca/docs/default/component/platform-developer-docs/)
 - [BCGov Internal StackOverflow](https://stackoverflow.developer.gov.bc.ca/)

-## Here’s how I can help you out:
+## How I help you

 - **Have questions about OpenShift?** 🤔 I’ve got answers!
 Ask me anything about using the OpenShift platform, and I’ll pull info from our knowledge base faster than you can say “Kubernetes!”
 - **Need info from the sites above?** 🌐 I’m great at finding details!
 Whether it’s how-tos, troubleshooting tips, or best practices, if it’s on those sites, I’ll track it down for you.